jemunro/wehi-nextflow-training/module_1/README.md

    ```
 ### **Exercise 1.3**
 1. Convert `greeting` to an input paramter in `hello_world.nf` as in the example above.
 Run `hello world.nf`, providing `--greeting` as a command line arguemnt.
-2. Also Convert `question` to an input paramter.
+2. Also convert `question` to an input paramter.
 Run `hello world.nf`, providing both `--greeting` and `--question` as a command line arguments.

 ## 4. Workflow Caching
 * Nextflow provides a mechanism to reuse results from previously run workflows, potentially saving costly processes from being recomputed.